ideasman42/nirw-search/readme.rst

 Nifty Interactive Regex Wrangler
 ********************************

-NIRW is a hackable text searching tool.
+NIRW is a convenient, command-line text search tool.

 - Recursively searches from the current directly by default.
 - One-off operation (search and open one of the results).